 Still, deciding to outsource is just the first step.
 Nemertes Research has defined five key selection criteria that companies should use when assessing SOC providers and ensuring security operations center best practices.

-Second is the SOC run book itself.
+2. The SOC run book itself.
 Regardless of who executes it -- the internal team or the SOC provider -- how is the run book developed?
 Does the SOC provider have a standardized run book that can be customized to each client, or should the client plan to develop it?

-Fourth is the set of tools and technologies the SOC provider relies on.
+4. The set of tools and technologies the SOC provider relies on.
 Tooling can frequently be a deal breaker, particularly if there's a mismatch between the enterprise's needs and what the SOC provider offers.
 Be sure to ask the following questions:

 - Will the provider work with the client's tools, or does it require its own?